digitalaidseattle/seattle-humane-app/.github/pull_request_template.md

       have not been included_
 - [ ] I need help with writing tests

-## Can reviewers merge the PR upon approval?
+## Can reviewers merge this PR upon approval?
-- [ ] yes, reviewers can merge the PR
+- [ ] yes, reviewers can merge this PR
-- [ ] no, the author of the PR needs to merge it
+- [ ] no, the author of this PR needs to merge it

 ## [optional] Are there any post-deployment tasks we need to perform?